2016 Carolina Panthers season: Week 8: vs. Arizona Cardinals

 The Panthers returned from their bye week for a rematch of the previous year's NFC Championship game, in which the Panthers defeated the Cardinals 49–15.
 The Panthers went up 24–7 before halftime and maintained their lead to win the game 30–20, giving them their second win of the season and a 2–5 record.
 The game was flexed out of a 4:25 time slot.

 Week 9: at Los Angeles Rams

 After the Panthers went into the fourth quarter with a seven-point lead, Graham Gano kicked a field goal making it 10–0.
 After both teams kicked field goals, and with less than two minutes left in the game, Los Angeles scored a touchdown, but the Panthers manage to win 13–10 improving to 3–5.

 Week 10: vs. Kansas City Chiefs

 The Panthers went into the fourth quarter with a 17–3 lead over the Chiefs but things changed when Cairo Santos kicked a field goal, and Eric Berry had a pick six.
 Santos makes another field goal, tying the game at 17.
-In the Panthers' last possession of the game, the ball was stripped out of Kelvin Benjamin's hands and Kansas City gets the ball back.
-Santos makes the game-winning field goal for the Chiefs, and the Panthers fall to 3–6.
+In the Panthers' last possession of the game, the ball was stripped out of Kelvin Benjamin's hands and Kansas City recovered to set up the game-winning field goal.